Hellf0rg0d/Hellf0rg0d/README.md

 ***
 # Brief about me:

 **I am a learner, but I am eager to learn and contribute.
-I am proficient in Flutter,Dart,Java (Swing), C++, and C. I am also open to learning new technologies and languages.**
+I am proficient in Flutter, Dart, Java (Swing), C++, and C. I am also open to learning new technologies and languages.**

 **I am a team player and I am always willing to help others.
 I am also a quick learner and I am always looking for new challenges.**
 ***
 # Knowledge and skillset:

-# Programming languages: Flutter, Dart, Java, C++, C
+# Programming languages: Dart, Java, C++, C
  **Technologies: Flutter,Java Swing, object-oriented programming, data structures and algorithms** **Skills: problem-solving, debugging, coding style, teamwork**
 ***